-Above all: try your best to understand how their use of tech and the internet is making them feel.
+Above all: try your best to understand how their use of tech and the Internet is making them feel.
 By learning more about how your teen likes to spend their time online, you can support their well-being by helping them find balance between offline and online activity.

-While there is no single, best way to talk to your teens about their internet use, there are ways to get the conversation started.
-If you’re noticing that your teen is being negatively affected by screen time, start by bringing the subject up at an appropriate time.
+While there is no single best way to talk to your teens about their Internet use, there are ways to get the conversation started.
+If you're noticing that your teen is being negatively affected by screen time, start by bringing the subject up at an appropriate time.

-Answers of “yes” to the first two questions will give you an indication of how your teen feels about the time they’re spending online.
+Answers of "yes" to the first two questions will give you an indication of how your teen feels about the time that they're spending online.
 From there, you can start to help them find ways of managing that time, and balancing it with meaningful activities offline.

-You can ask follow-up questions like:
+You can ask follow-up questions such as: